 Needless to say the team was not very productive, as by the end of the discussion, time was nearly up.

 In the discussion with the whole class the team discussed the leadership and power dynamics.
-The team discussed how one of the men in the group had stepped up and taken a leadership role from the beginning and he had done a great job in his role.
+The team discussed how the only man in the group had stepped up and taken a leadership role from the beginning and he had done a great job in his role.
 They felt there was great collaboration and equal power as each person was heard and valued.
 The greatest challenge on this team, obviously, was just low productivity.
 Had there been more time, however, this team believed they would have been successful.
 Their conclusion was that some teams take longer to build relationships (forming) than others.
-What they were proud of is that they did not rush through this very important stage.
+What they were proud of is that they did not rush through this very important relationship building stage.

 The instructor asked some simple questions; “who did the team allow to impede progress?
 Who was able to change the dynamics in the moment?
 Who continued to change the team’s mind?”
 Unequivocally the answers came back –from the whole class, not the presenting team-team member number five.
-Confirming for the class that the power rested with the perceived weakest member!
+Confirming for the class that the power rested with the PERCEIVED weakest member!